 The college is pushing the boundaries of innovation across a wide range of initiatives in advanced manufacturing.

-The origins of the Innovation and Collaboration Studios trace themselved back to the creation of the Egineering Fundamental Program.
+The origins of the Innovation and Collaboration Studios trace themselves back to the creation of the Engineering Fundamentals Program.

 Alumni and students often have passions that parallel their engineering disciplines and follow those passions to great heights.